Here are a few hints and tips for making sure you get the most from your club's Facebook Page.

 Members can also invite all of their own Facebook friends to come to the event too (which would be particularly useful for a Try Dive event).

-Tagging people, places and other pages in your posts will result in more people seeing your postings and get more people engaged.
-Ask members to tag your club page in their personal postings where possible.
-See an example of how we tagged Severnside SAC in a Facebook post, their name is in blue and that shows the 'tag' is live.
+Tagging people, places and other pages in your posts and photos will result in more people seeing your posts and get more people engaged.
+Ask members to tag your club page in their personal posts where possible.

 What’s in it for your Facebook followers?